 Of course London's oldest Swiss restaurant does a cheese fondue.
-Heck, it has a whole section of the menu dedicated to cheese fondues (with a chocolate option at the bottom too).
+Heck, it has a whole section of the menu dedicated to cheese fondues (with a chocolate option at the bottom too), and all require a two-person minimum to order.
 Gruyere, Emmental and Vacherin cheeses feature heavily, and all the cheese fondues are made with white wine, for an extra warming touch.
 For our money, it's the Fondue Forestiere — bubbling cheese mixed with wild mushrooms, and served with bread cubes.
 Oh boy.

 St Moritz, 161 Wardour Street, W1F 8WJ